The Daoism (Taoist) tradition

 He is believed to be the author of the Daoist classic ‘Dao De Jing’, but this is contested by many experts.
 The text has been assessed as being written no later than the 2nd century BCE but could be based on a far older text.
 Lao Zi probably lived in the sixth or possibly the fourth century BCE.
 According to one tradition he was born in Henan 604BCE into a distinguished family.
 He may have served as an archivist at the Imperial capital at Luoyang before returning as a hermit to his native village.

-Later Daoists have attributed their own works to him, partly as a homage and also to promote their writings; it is therefore very difficult to disentangle Laozi's personal contribution to Daoism.
-This is not altogether surprising considering the length of intervening time.
+Later Daoists have attributed their own works to him, partly as a homage and also to promote their writings.
+All this makes it difficult to disentangle Laozi's personal contribution to Daoism.

 Zhuangzi 庄子 [369 BCE - 286 BCE] or Chuang Tzu WG